iq-motion-control/iq-module-communication-doc/docs/control_center_docs/control_center_start_guide.rst

 ***********************************************

 Configuration through the Control Center is performed through various tabs and parameters.
 As mentioned :ref:`above <gui_overview>`, tabs are available through the left side.
-Parameter types found in each tab are discussed more below <link to config tabs bit>.
+Parameter types found in each tab are discussed more :ref:`below <config_values>`.

 This example screen capture demonstrates configuring the Motor Direction (a dropdown available in the General tab) and the Max Velocity parameter (a spin box available through the Tuning tab).